-No. S. 330.-It is hereby notified that information has been received from the Military Authorities that Gun Practice will be carried out as under:-
+- No. S. 2.-It is hereby notified that information has been received from the Military Authorities that Gun Practice will be carried out as under:- - On Tuesday, the 6th January: - From Pak Sha Wan, in a North-Easterly to Northerly direction, between the hours of 6.30 p.m. and Midnight. - On Monday and Friday, the 5th and 9th January:- - From Stonecutters, in a Westerly to South-Westerly direction, between the hours of 9 a.m. and 12 Noon. - On Friday and Saturday, the 9th and 10th January:- - From Mt.
+Davis in a North-Westerly to South-Westerly direction, between the hours of 9 a.m. and 12 Noon.

-On Monday, the 27th October:-

-From Stonecutters, in a North-Westerly to South-Westerly direction, between the hours of 9 a.m. and 1 p.m.